chenaciousD/blabla/content/posts/2010-19-08---The-Freshest-Burger-at-your-Fingertips.md

 <table><tr><td><img src="/media/Creator-Process-Photos.jpg"></td><td><img src="/media/Creator-Prioritization-Photos.jpg"></td></tr></table>

-Given the complexity of the machine and its advanced features, we aligned through substantial documentation on what were the technical functionality requirements, user needs, and business objectvies of the application.
+Given the complexity of the machine and its advanced features, we created alignment through substantial documentation on what were the technical functionality requirements, user needs, and business objectvies of the application.
+This created an efficient process that translate technology and business needs into design requirements.

 <img src="/media/Creator-Requirements.jpg" alt="AGL" width="800"/>